anagha-google/cloud-composer-setup-foundations/README.md

 ### 3.0.
 Advanced One-time Networking Setup (secure setup)

-This is a secure setup that covers shared VPC, VPC-SC, PSC, configuring DNS and more, for a realitsic and secure setup.<br>
+This is a secure setup that covers security features such as shared VPC, VPC-SC, PSC, configuring DNS and more, for a realitsic and secure setup.<br>
 Section 1.0 above, is pre-requisite.

 | # | Module | Link |